-The rise of tools like Google Translate is making it easier and easier for companies to offer translated content to their customers as they expand into new markets – but it’s still the case that many companies and organisations get it wrong.
+The rise of tools like Google Translate is making it easier and easier for companies to offer translated content to their customers as they expand into new markets – but it’s still the case that many companies and organizations get it wrong.
 Importantly, such blunders can prove costly.

 As an example, let’s look at how a road sign in Wales recently ended up advising motorists to stand in the middle of a road after a translation project went decidedly pear-shaped.